Al-Qadi Abd al-Jabbar

-His comprehensive "summa" of speculative theology, the Mughni, presented Mu`tazili thought under the two headings of God's oneness (tawhid) and his justice (adl).
+Qadi ʿAbd al-Jabbar's magnum opus, the Kitab al-mughni fi abwab al-tawhid wa l-ʿadl (Book of the plenitude on the topics concerning unity and justice), often shortened to al-Mughni, is a comprehensive twenty volume "summa" of Mu'tazilite theology of the same magnitude as St. Thomas Aquinas's Summa Theologica and Summa Contra Gentiles.
+It presented Mu'tazili thought under the two headings of God's oneness (tawhid) and his justice (adl).
 He argued that the Ash'arite separation between the eternal speech of God and the created words of the Qur'an made God's will unknowable.

-He and his Mu’tazilite circle were contemporaries of Ibn Sina, better known in the West as Avicenna.
+He and his Mu’tazilite circle were contemporaries of Ibn Sina (better known in the West as Avicenna).

 Works

-He was the author of more than 70 books.
+Qadi Abd al-Jabbar was the author of more than 70 books.